hepaestus/ubuntu_club_notes/irc_concepts.md

 ![Add Account Basic](/images/pidgin_add_account_basics_02.png)

+(Note there is a typo in the image it should be "libera" not "libre" sorry.)

 In the basic tab: Set the Protocol to **irc**.
 Enter your preferred **username**, this how you will be seen by all other users.
 Then, set your preferred server.

 - `irc.libera.chat` - Generally Server